 The six GDBA courses and the four BUSN 6000-level courses in the MEEM degree may also be completed through online study.
 These courses are available every September, January and May.
 Technological innovations, such as lecture capture software and online collaboration, guarantee a high level of interaction between faculty and students, and allow the program to maintain a learning atmosphere similar to being in a classroom.
 Distance learners, like on-campus learners, work in teams analyzing and presenting cases as if they were on campus.

 Enrolment in our online courses is restricted to students residing in Canada.

-Final examinations must be written in person at a local testing centre and are scheduled on weekdays during business hours.
 Dates for final examinations are set by our office and are included in the course registration information.
 No changes can be made to the scheduled examination date and time except under extenuating circumstances, such as illness or domestic affliction.

 Part-time study options are available.
 Part-time students must complete the MEEM or MScEEM program within five years of the start of the program.
 Part-time students are able to select an individualized course load each semester, subject to course availability.
 As the 6000-level ECON courses are only offered on-campus once per year, careful course planning is necessary for part-time students to ensure they can meet their degree requirements on time.